Friction Coefficient Definition

 By The Drill String Drag

 The pickup load is read from the weight indicator.
-The reading from the weight indicator includes the weight of the kelly and traveling equipment.
+The reading from the weight indicator includes the weight of the oil and gas kelly and traveling equipment.
 In calculating drag forces, the tension at the top of the Drill Pipe below the kelly is required.
 Thus, it is necessary to subtract the weights of the traveling equipment and kelly from the weight indicator reading.

 The tension at the top of the Drill Pipe, the Drill String and wellbore geometry data are entered in the computer program.
 The program calculates the tension required to pick up the Drill Pipe by using different coefficients of friction until the calculated tension is equal to the tension read by the indicator.
 The coefficient of friction at which the calculated tension is equal to the measured tension is the correct coefficient to use for that wellbore.